 Use the power of emotion.
 Humans take action based on how they feel.
 Successful viral videos generate strong emotions in people – be they joyful, empathetic, or sad.
 A moving charity video for example can prompt people to take direct action and donate or share (the Second a Day video for Save the Children is an amazingly affecting example of this).

 Unless your brand requires an empathetic response from your audience however, research shows that it is best to concentrate on generating positive emotions.
 The feel-good factor can play a large part in making your video shareable.
 For best results, use your video to tell an emotionally uplifting story simply, quickly and arrestingly, using humour and surprise.
-The big budget Nike football ‘The Switch’ ad brilliantly demonstrates this.
+The big-budget Nike football ‘The Switch’ ad brilliantly demonstrates this.

 Piggyback a cultural trend.
 Make it easier for yourself by basing your video on something that is already being widely shared and searched.
 If people are currently responding to prank videos and it fits with your brand, have a think about incorporating that.
 If the gadget of the moment is a VR set or everyone is talking about Star Wars – can you somehow use one of those themes in your video?
 It may well not be appropriate for many brands, but it’s worth thinking about popular content themes as a way of leveraging more social shares.
 Social Media scheduling tool Hootsuite cleverly made a Social Media themed version of the Game of Thrones title sequence to piggyback on the popularity of that show.

 Keep it short.
 We often look at Social Media in short bursts, during breaks, scrolling through quickly and stopping briefly on content that momentarily captures our interest.
 Video is naturally more captivating than other forms of content, but in order to go viral, your video needs to grab the viewer’s attention in those first few scrolling seconds.
 Dispense with rambling intros and product shots and get straight to the point.
 Sustain that attention by being fresh, pithy and quirky.
 15 seconds to 1 minute is the optimum length for a viral video.
-Turkish chef ‘Saltbae’ produced a compelling 30 second video that achieved 7 million views and spawned thousands of copycat memes (not to mention football goal celebrations).
+Turkish chef ‘Saltbae’ produced a compelling 30-second video that achieved 7 million views and spawned thousands of copycat memes (not to mention football goal celebrations).

 Use influencers and paid promotion.
 Give your video a head start by pushing it heavily on social channels in the initial stages.
-The best way to do this is by getting ‘influencers’ with a large number of followers to share your video to their audiences.
+The best way to do this is by getting ‘influencers’ with a large number of followers to share your video with their audiences.
 Think about influencers who are relevant to your brand or product.
-Often ‘micro-influencers’ might better suit your promotion – they have smaller follower numbers than the top influencers but their followings are more focused and niche so you will have a better chance of reaching an audience who will be interested in and engaged by your video.
+Often ‘micro-influencers might better suit your promotion – they have smaller follower numbers than the top influencers but their followings are more focused and niche so you will have a better chance of reaching an audience who will be interested in and engaged by your video.
 You might even think about featuring or interviewing an influencer in your video.
 They will share it on their channels and you will have access to their followers.
 Some influencers will share your content for free and others will have a payment structure in place for various levels and types of promotion.
 Whisky distillery Lagavulin did this to great effect with Ron Swanson.

 Likewise, think about paying to promote your story by advertising on Social Media when you launch it.
 Once it gains a certain number of followers and shares, then a snowball effect will lead to far greater (organic) engagement and you can cut back on the paid promotion.